-Detailed information is gathered from parents when children start attending the nursery, and provides staff with a clear baseline for their learning.
+Detailed information is gathered from parents when children start attending the nursery and provides staff with a clear baseline for their learning.
 Staff know the children extremely well and provide individualised play opportunities to enhance their progress.
 In addition, children's progress and development are observed and monitored effectively, with development records updated regularly.
-Activities are planned using children's individual next steps as a guide.
+Activities are planned using children's individual next steps in learning as a guide.
 Staff consult children about what they have enjoyed and seek their ideas for activities.
-As a result, activities are extremely precisely matched to their needs and they make rapid progress in their learning and development.
-Staff throughout the nursery use information gained through the detailed observations they make of children's learning, the highly effective use of 'All about me' books and consultation with parents to inform the detailed summative reports and the progress check for children between the age of two and three years.
-They provide an extremely broad range of highly interesting and challenging experiences that meet the needs of all children, including children with special educational needs and/or disabilities and those who speak English as an additional language.
+As a result, activities are precisely matched to their needs and they make good progress in their learning and development.
+Staff throughout the nursery make detailed observations of children's learning.
+They use this information, their engagement with the children, and consultation with parents, to inform the detailed summative reports and the progress check for children between the ages of two and three years.
+They provide a broad range of highly interesting and challenging experiences that meet the needs of all children, including children with special educational needs and/or disabilities and those who speak English as an additional language.